-The HUD multifamily housing database indicates that there are 365 subsidized housing units in Valdosta.
-Of that total, 101 units are in a community with a loan maturity date of 2045, with the remaining 264 units in a community with a loan maturity date of 2051.
+The HUD multifamily housing database indicates that there are 530 subsidized housing units in Valdosta.
+Of that total, 101 units are in a community with a loan maturity date of 2045, and 91 units with a maturity date beyond 2049.
 This suggests that there is little risk of loss of affordable housing units from the inventory in the near future.